wdawson/okta.github.io/_source/_posts/2018-04-02-client-creds-with-spring-boot.md

       tokenInfoUri: {issuer-uri-from-above}/v1/introspect
 ```

-That’s it: a few lines of code and a couple lines of config!
+That's it: a few lines of code and a couple lines of config!
 Spring Boot will automatically handle the validation of the access tokens, all you need to worry about is your code.

 Start it up and leave it running: